syooo/ClassX/README.md

 ![travis-ci.org](https://travis-ci.org/syooo/ClassX.svg)

-Basic module that provide Backbone like extend and _super functionality.
+Basic module that provide Backbone like extend with _super functionality.
+Also mixins.

 - [x] extend - you can extend any of your class
 - [x] _super - easy invoke parent's methods
-- [ ] mixins - create mixins and mix it into any of ur class (In progress)
+- [x] mixins - mix any object to your class

 ##Usage
+####Extend
 ```javascript
 /**
  * @class Note